 Day 9: Lama Hotel - Thulo Syabru (2,230m/5-6hrs)

-The trail descends to the river bed through beautiful pine and Juniper forests, and then it is a steep climb to Thulo Syabru.
+Today the trail descends to the river bed through beautiful pine and Juniper forests, followed by a steep climb to Thulo Syabru.
 Thulo Syabru is a lovely village that has preserved the ethnic custom, culture, and traditions of the ethnic Tamang people.
 Enjoy the magnificent view of nature with splendid views of Ganesh Himal, Langtang Himal, and other peaks.
 Overnight in Thulo Syabru.

 Day 10: Thulo Syabru- Sing Gompa(3,330m/3-5hrs)